-AEROBIC COUNT COMMENTS AND ACTION REQUIRED cfu/ml and dip slide appearance at 30 °C for 48 hours incubation Less than 10 000 (1 x 10^4) cfu/ml (Diagram here shows dip slide indicating 1 x 10^4 cfu/ml) System under control: Good general microbial control and no action required More than 10 000 (1 x 10 4) cfu/ml and up to 100 000 (1 x 10 5) cfu/ml Caution: Review programme operation Ensure the water treatment programme and system operation is operating correctly.
-Adjust the biocide dosage if appropriate and resample after 24 hours More than 100 000 (1 x 105) cfu/ml Action: Review programme operation and implement corrective action (Diagram here shows dip slide 1 x 10 6 cfu/ml or greater) As a precaution, the system should be shot dosed with an appropriate biocide or the level of continuous dosage of biocide should be increased.
+Aerobic count (cfu/ml and dip slide appearance at 30°C for 48 hours incubation) Typical dip slide appearance Comments and action required Less than or equal to 10 000 (1×10 ) cfu/ml System under control: good general microbial control and no action required More than 10 000 (1×10 ) cfu/ml and up to 100 000 (1×10 ) cfu/ml Caution: review programme operation Ensure the water treatment programme and system are operating correctly.
+Adjust the biocide dosage if appropriate and resample after 24 hours More than 100 000 (1×10 ) cfu/ml Action: review programme operation and implement corrective action As a precaution, the system should be shot-dosed with an appropriate biocide or the level of continuous dosage of biocide should be increased.
+The written scheme of control should identify how this dosing is conducted.
 The system should then be resampled after 24 hours to determine the effectiveness of the corrective action.
-If the high count persists, the control programme should be reviewed to identify any necessary remedial actions informed decisions on the control measures needed.
-This may be achieved by running the tests in parallel with traditional culture-based methods, such as dip slides, for a period.
+If the high count persists, the control measures should be reviewed to identify any necessary remedial actions.
+Do not rely on frequent shot dosing for routine control without identifying the underlying problem of the high bacterial counts